FeziweMelvin/feziwemelvin/README.md

 ## 👨‍💻 About Me
 <p>
 Cloud Engineer at a <a href="https://www.investopedia.com/terms/f/faang-stocks.asp">FAANG</a> company specializing in ML/AI solutions.
 Co-founder of <a href="https://seclouai.com">Seclouai</a>, delivering enterprise-grade cybersecurity and AI solutions.
 Passionate about leveraging cloud technologies and machine learning to build innovative solutions.
-Former Software Engineer from one of the five biggest management consulting firms, with a strong background in Computer Science and Mathematical Statistics. \br
+Former Software Engineer from one of the five biggest management consulting firms, with a strong background in Computer Science and Mathematical Statistics.

 Last but not least, PhD Computer Science Specializing in AI/ML 🤫

 </p>